softwareshinobi/softwareshinobi/readme.md

 ## About Me // Software Shinobi

-In this section, I attempt to boil down over 15+ years of professional software development experience in like 100 words.
+In this section, I attempt to boil down over 15+ years of professional software development experience into like 100 words.

 I've supported missions and initiatives in the private sector, the public sector, contracting, consulting, freelancing.